infraymer/RAIDAChat-backend/README.md

 >}
 **_Possible response errors:_**

-1. Пользователь не найден.
-(User is not found)
+1. User is not found
-1. Группа не найдена.
-(Group is not found)
+1. Group is not found
-1. Пользователь уже состоит в данной группе.
-(The user already consists in this group)
+1. The user already consists in this group
 ---

 **_Description:_** Sending message for the server.\